-To: Transit Committee

-Darrell E. Johnson, Chief Executive Officer From:
+То: Transit Committee a alto From: Transit Committee Darrell E. Johnson, Chief Executive Officer Same

 Subject: Proposition 6: Potential Impacts to Transit Services

 Overview

 Proposition 6 is a ballot initiative that will repeal the revenues associated with the Road Repair and Accountability Act of 2017, if passed in November 2018.
 The act provides funding for current Orange County Transportation Authority transit services and projects.
 A report on strategies to address the transit service implications, in the event Proposition 6 passes is presented.